 There is something special about a handwritten letter.
 We’re so used to communicating with our friends and family via quick texts, social media comments and phone calls that most people don’t send or receive letters.
-With the festive season being very different this year, and some people not being able to be with their friends and family during this time, I thought it would be nice for today’s advent calendar to be a little challenge that can help lessen the disappointment of not being able to have Christmas as we know it.
+With the festive season potentially being very different this year again, and some people not being able to be with their friends and family during this time, I thought it would be nice to look at ways to lessen the disappointment of not being able to have Christmas as we know it.
 I’m challenging you to write a handwritten letter to a friend or family member!

 One of my favourite parts of packing orders from the shop is writing a handwritten note to thank the person for their purchase.
 It takes a little bit more time, but I think it’s worth it as I hope it helps the person feel the gratitude I have for their support and I hope it puts a smile on their face, if only for a moment.

 So, my challenge for you today is to write at least one letter to a family member or friend and post it to them.
 It doesn’t have to be really emotional or serious, you can keep it fun and light-hearted - you could even include a small flat gift.
 Whether it’s for someone that is just in another county or in a completely different country, you can brighten their day with a letter they can cherish.
 The great thing about letters is that their value increases over time, people can keep their letters for years to come and come back to it whenever they want.

 IDEAS FOR HANDWRITTEN LETTERS

 There’s no set way to tell you how to write handwritten letters.
 Like I mentioned it can be whatever you want it to be!
 But here are some ideas to inspire you and get you started: